OpenSaasAU/keystone-nextjs-auth/.changeset/thick-cameras-sparkle.md

 "@opensaas/keystone-nextjs-auth": patch
 ---

-Fix Nullish coalescing operator in next-config
+Fix Nullish coalescing operator in next-config for older versions of node